 - Microsoft antitrust cases: Lead counsel to various classes of indirect purchasers in connection with antitrust proceedings against Microsoft.
 The litigations resulted in settlement totaling nearly a billion dollars for consumers in the states of New York, Florida, Tennessee, West Virginia, and Minnesota (where the litigation proceeded to trial).

 - The City of New York v.
-GlaxoSmithKline PLC and SmithKline Beecham Corporation, 04-CV-2134-JP (D.Pa.
+GlaxoSmithKline PLC and SmithKline Beecham Corporation, No. 04-cv-2134-JP (D.Pa.
 2004).
 Represented City of New York in pharmaceutical drug monopolization case.
 Private settlement.

-- In re Pfizer Inc. Shareholder Derivative Litigation, 09-CV-7822 (S.D.N.Y.).
+- In re Pfizer Inc. Shareholder Derivative Litigation, No. 09-cv-7822 (S.D.N.Y.).
 Counsel for lead plaintiff in a shareholder derivative action.
 Obtained a $75 million award and groundbreaking changes to the Board of Director’s oversight of regulatory matters

 Public Whistleblower Cases

 - Anonymous, et ano. v.
 Moody's Corporation, et al., No. 103997/2012 (Sup.
 Ct.
 N.Y.
 Cty. and First Dept.)

 - The State of New York Ex Rel.
 Vinod Khurana et al v.
 Spherion Corp., No. 15-cv-06605-JFK-AJP (S.D.N.Y.)

 - United States of America Ex Rel.
 Lawton v.
 Takeda Pharmaceutical Company, et al. (D. Mass.)

 - Doe v.
 United States Securities and Exchange Commission, No. 17-416 (D.C.
 Circuit)

 Confidential Whistleblower Cases Ongoing and Resolved